kannankvs/md2/SONiC-User-Manual.md

   ```
 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

-## check the list of features available in this software version
+## 3.2.2 Check features available in this version

 [SONiC roadmap planning](https://github.com/Azure/SONiC/wiki/Sonic-Roadmap-Planning) explains the various features that are added in every software release.
 TBD: Is this enough?
 Need information from Xin.

-## How to upgrade to new software version?
+## 3.2.3 Upgrade Or Downgrade Version

 SONiC software can be installed in two methods, viz, using "ONIE Installer" or by using "sonic_installer tool".
-"ONIE Installer" shall be used as explained in the [QuickStartGuide](https://github.com/Azure/SONiC/wiki/Quick-Start)
+"ONIE Installer" shall be used as explained in the [QuickStartGuide](#Quick-Start-Guide)
 "sonic_installer" shall be used as given below.

-## SONiC Installer (Repeated from CLIGuide)
+### 3.2.3.1 SONiC Installer
 This is a command line tool available as part of the SONiC software; If the device is already running the SONiC software, this tool can be used to install an alternate image in the partition.
 This tool has facility to install an alternate image, list the available images and to set the next reboot image.